 It is important to note here that suspension does not mean that the clock on the policy will be paused—only coverage will be paused while the policy period will continue.
 In the case of a monthly payment plan, payments will continue to be made while the policy continues, even though coverage is suspended.

-Can I take side trips or travel to another country on my visitors insurance?
+Can I take side trips or travel to another country on my visitor insurance?

 Yes, you can take side trips and travel to another country, excluding your country of origin, while on a visitors insurance, provided your plan covers side trips.
 Most insurers need your side trip to originate and terminate in Canada.